tflotu/ai-onboarding-cost-study/README.md

 ```
 data/
+  workflow-document-anonymized.md   Full development log: per-phase narrative of
+                                    AI use, the three-layer economic data, and
+                                    the billing screenshots.
+This is the primary
+                                    source from which the CSV and the salary
+                                    references were derived.
   development-log.csv     One row per recorded activity: tokens, AI cost,
                           real human effort, and the counterfactual estimate.
   salary-references.md    Hourly rates, sources, exchange rate, and the
                           profile-assignment rule used for the counterfactual.
+  openai-billing.png      OpenAI dashboard: metered embedding/completion cost.
+  abacus-billing-1.png    Abacus AI credit-consumption screenshots backing
+  abacus-billing-2.png    the metered AI cost.
+  abacus-billing-3.png
+  abacus-billing-4.png
 prompts/
   prompt-catalogue.md     The ten versioned application prompts (PROMPT-001
                           to PROMPT-010) embedded in the system.
 ```

+## How the artifacts relate

+`data/workflow-document-anonymized.md` is the primary record. `development-log.csv`
+is the per-activity table from it in machine-readable form, and `salary-references.md` documents the rates and conversions applied.
+The billing screenshots (`*-billing-*.png`) are the provider records that back the metered AI costs, cross-referenced from the consolidated cost tables in the workflow document, so the AI-spend figures can be traced from the paper down to the invoice.

 ## Verifying the paper's figures